mturk/svcbatch/README.md

   **Run as console application**

-  When define SvcBatch will run as standard application.
+  When defined, SvcBatch will run as standard console application.
-  This option is used mostly for debug purposes.
+  This option is used mostly for debug purposes allowing to verify service batch file functionality.

+  Do **not** use this option when installing regular services.

 ## Private Environment Variables